-The following table lists the names and current positions (or former position, as applicable) of the individuals collectively referred to as our named executive officers.
-Our named executive officers are comprised of all individuals serving or having served as our principal executive officer or acting in a similar capacity during 2019, regardless of compensation level and our two most highly compensated executive officers other than our principal executive officers who were serving as executive officers at the end of 2019.
-In addition, up to two former executive officers who would have been among the two most highly compensated executive officers other than our principal executive officer except for the fact that they were not serving as executive officers of the Company as of the end of 2019 are required to be named executive officers.
+The table below shows the compensation awarded to or paid to, or earned by all individuals serving or having served as our principal executive officer or acting in a similar capacity during 2019, regardless of compensation level and our two most highly compensated executive officers other than our principal executive officer who were serving as executive officers at the end of 2019.
+The table includes up to two additional executives who would have been among the two most highly compensated executive officers except for the fact that they were not serving as executive officers of the Company as of the end of 2019.
+These individuals, who collectively are referred to as our Named Executive Officers, were: